Skill Demand Index

 Common skill gaps:

 Marketing positions drive 100% of demand.
-Skills commonly paired with Technical marketing content creation include Product Marketing.
+Skills commonly paired with Technical Marketing Content Creation include Customer Engagement and Market Analysis.

 Depth Level Distribution